samDeopa/MountBlue_Assignments/outlook-react/README.md

 - **Header:** Contains the top navigation or branding.
 - **MailList:** Displays the list of emails and handles selection.
 - **MailBody:** Renders the content of the selected email and allows marking it as favorite.

+## Optimization Details

+- **Caching Email Bodies:**
+  The `MailBody` component leverages the `useRef` hook to cache fetched email content.
+This ensures that if a user selects the same email multiple times, the content is loaded from the cache rather than re-fetching from the API.

+- **LocalStorage Integration:**
+  User preferences for read and favorite emails are stored in localStorage, ensuring that the user's actions persist between sessions.

 ## Customization